esycat/gradle-config-plugin/README.md

+# Gradle Config Plugin
-# Gradle Property Utilities Plugin
+(aka Gradle Property Utilities Plugin)

-Gradle plugin to expand dotted properties into nested maps.
+Gradle plugin to expand dotted properties into nested objects.

 In Java applications it is a common practice to use property names in dotted notation, e.g. `aws.s3.bucket`.
 It also may be desirable to work with the values as nested structures.